 Thai silk is well known for its softness and suppleness.
 As such, it is one of the most popular varieties of silk available in international markets.
-Take advantage of this and import Thai silk clothing to sell at your online or brick and mortar store to make a good profit.
+Take advantage of this and import Thai silk clothing to sell at your online or brick-and-mortar store to make a good profit.

 3. Cosmetic & Spa Products

 Thai spas are famous for their skin and hair care services.
-If you have located a market for hair and skin care products back home, then importing the products from Thailand is one of the best ideas you can ever have.
+If you have located a market for hair and skincare products back home, then importing the products from Thailand is one of the best ideas you can ever have.

 4. Cell Phone Accessories

-From unique looking earphones to attractive phone cases, Thailand manufactures a wide variety of phone accessories.
-Find out which items are most in demand back home and start importing.
+From unique-looking earphones to attractive phone cases, Thailand manufactures a wide variety of phone accessories.
+Find out which items are most in-demand back home and start importing.

-From aluminium wall hangings to silver dinner sets, Thai metalwork is one of the best of its kind in Asia.
+From aluminum wall hangings to silver dinner sets, Thai metalwork is one of the best of its kind in Asia.
 Take advantage of this and import some from Thailand to sell to collectors in your country.